 Perhaps the most useful property of these actuators is their ability to produce oscillating motion at considerable frequencies, usually limited by the mechanical system driven rather than by the piezo actuator itself.
-This ability is used to advantage in the NanoTrak control system, for example.

 The electric field gradient needed to produce a useful amount of expansion is quite large.
 Thus to avoid excessive drive voltages, the actuator is constructed as a stack, consisting of lamina of active material sandwiched among electrodes - see Fig. E.1.
 In this way, the distance from positive to negative electrodes is very small.
 A large field gradient can therefore be obtained with a modest drive voltage (75 V or 150 V in the case of Thorlabs actuators).